flogic/whiskey_disk/README.markdown

 To make things even better, you can provide an URL as the --path argument and have a central location from which to pull deployment YAML data.
 This means that you can centrally administer the definitive deployment information for the various projects and targets you manage.
 This could be as simple as keeping them in a text file hosted on a web server, checking them into git and using github or gitweb to serve up the file contents on HEAD, or it could be a programmatically managed configuration management system returning dynamically-generated results.

 All this means you can manage a large number of project deployments (local or remote) and have a single scripted deployment manager that keeps them up to date.
 Configurations can live in a centralized location, and developers don't have to be actively involved in ensuring code gets shipped up to a server.
 Win.

+When doing scripted deployments for a group of nodes who appear in the same 'domain' list, it's possible to specify the --only setting so that you can identify which domain entries belong to a specific node.
+For example, given this configuration:

+    production:
+      domain:
+      - foo.example.com
+      - bar.example.com
+      repository: git@github.com:foo.git

+We would like to be able to set up the following scripted runs on foo.example.com and bar.example.com:

+    foo% wd deploy --to=app:production --path=http://automation.example.com/wd/deploy.yml
+    bar% wd deploy --to=app:production --path=http://automation.example.com/wd/deploy.yml

+But without specifying --only we end up with undesired results.
+When foo.example.com runs it will see that it needs to make sure deployment happens on 'foo.example.com' and 'bar.example.com'.
+So, wd will ssh from foo.example.com to foo.example.com (less than ideal), deploy, and then ... it will ssh from foo.example.com to bar.example.com and do a deployment.
+When bar.example.com runs, however, it will also ssh to bar.example.com, and also to foo.example.com.
+So each host will be deployed twice.

+The --only setting is used to tell a node what its name is, and to tell it not to bother trying to deploy other nodes that it finds in the target's "domain" listing.
+In other words, deployment is being managed from afar, and it's best to just manage ourselves and forego managing other nodes.

 ### A note about post\_{setup,deploy} Rake tasks